 Going Concern Consideration

-As of March 31, 2020, the Company had approximately $1.5 million outside of the Trust Account, approximately $5.7 million of investment income available in the Trust Account to pay for tax obligations (less up to $100,000 of interest to pay dissolution expenses), and working capital of approximately $1.6 million.
+As of March 31, 2021, the Company had approximately $480,000 outside of the Trust Account and working capital deficit of approximately $18.7 million.

 The entire disclosure for the business description and basis of presentation concepts.
 Business description describes the nature and type of organization including but not limited to organizational structure as may be applicable to holding companies, parent and subsidiary relationships, business divisions, business units, business segments, affiliates and information about significant ownership of the reporting entity.
 Basis of presentation describes the underlying basis used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).